-It’s hard to read much in the New Testament without seeing how at odds the highly religious people were against God in those days when he walked the earth as a man.
+It’s hard to read much in the New Testament without seeing how the highly religious people were at odds with God in those days when he walked the earth as a man.
 Is it really any different today?

 In Kings and Chronicles, we see that God spoke through prophets who mostly were saying things the kings and religious people didn’t want to hear.
 It gets worse as we get into the books of the Prophets.